chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 ### Derived Classes from Expressions

-Perhaps the most powerful aspect of derived classes in ECMAScript 6 is the ability to derive a class from an expression.
-You can use `extends` with any expression as long as the expression resolves to a function with `[[Construct]]` and a prototype.
-For instance:
+Perhaps the most powerful aspect of derived classes in ECMAScript 6 is the ability to derive a class from an expression. **<u>You can use `extends` with any expression as long as the expression resolves to a function with `[[Construct]]` and a prototype</u>.** For instance:

 ```js
 function Rectangle(length, width) {